CTNOriginals/BitburnerGoFilesync/README.md

     you can do --help followed by the name of the argument without the '--'.

     Some arguments may accept a specific amount of parameters where others accept a range.
-    If an argument doesnt have its required parameters, it will say say so in the console, this argument will not execute anything after that and will be ignored.
+    If an argument doesn't have its required parameters, it will say so in the console, this argument will not execute anything after that and will be ignored.
-    If you pass in more parameters then an argument needs, it simply ignores the overflow.
+    If you pass in more parameters than an argument needs, it simply ignores the overflow.

 --help, --wtf:
     Prints a list of arguments and their descriptions.
-    Follow it up with another argument (without the -- before it) to get a more detailed explination about that argument.
+    Follow it up with another argument (without the -- before it) to get a more detailed explanation about that argument.
   Parameters:
     command:
       The name (without the -- before it) of a command.
-      Print a detailed explination about a specific command.
+      Print a detailed explanation about a specific command.

 --full-help, --fhelp:
     The same as --help, but it also includes all of the extra information